Why internet safety matters

-So it’s also a good idea to encourage your child to talk to you if he sees something that worries him.
+So it’s also a good idea to encourage your child to talk to you or another trusted adult if they see something that worries them.
 For example, you might say, ‘Sometimes people put horrible things on the internet.
 Some of it’s made up and some of it’s real.
 If you see anything that upsets you or makes you feel uncomfortable, let me know’.

-If you name things to look out for, it can help your child identify unsuitable material by herself.
-For example, ‘If you see a site with scary or rude pictures, swearing or angry words, let me know.
+If you name things to look out for, it can help your child identify unsuitable material.
+For example, ‘If you see a site with upsetting, scary or rude pictures, swearing or angry words, let me know.
 It’s not a good site for you to look at’.

 You could also explain that not all information on the internet is true or helpful – for example, some news is made up.
-Encouraging your child to question things he finds on the internet helps him develop the ability to tell whether a website has good-quality information.
-This is part of digital and media literacy.
+Encouraging your child to question things they find on the internet helps your child develop the ability to tell whether a website has good-quality information.
+This is an important part of digital and media literacy.

 Being a good role model